hoihmy/kafka-avro/README.md

 - Step 4: Make sure all servers are "UP"

 ### Update some configurations properties:
-- Update the listeners url in `schema-registry.properties` file to http://localhost:8081
+- Note: No need: Update the listeners url in `schema-registry.properties` file to http://localhost:8081

 ### Additional configurations for HTTPS:
-- Add this config to `schema-registry.properties` file in `.\confluent-community-7.4.0\etc\schema-registry`:
-- Update the location path for truststore and keystore:
+gghghhjgggy- Update the location path for truststore and keystore:
   ```
   ssl.truststore.location=./kafka.client.truststore.jks
   ssl.truststore.password=<password>